Vishnukumar1234/Used-Vehicle-Worth-Prediction-through-Random-Forest/README.md

 In the Jupyter Notebook or script, you will find the following sections:

-* Data preprocessing: Handling missing values, feature scaling, and encoding categorical variables.
+* **Data preprocessing**: Handling missing values, feature scaling, and encoding categorical variables.
-* Model training: Building and training the Random Forest Classifier using GridSearch CV for hyperparameter tuning.
+* **Model training**: Building and training the Random Forest Classifier using GridSearch CV for hyperparameter tuning.
-* Evaluation: Assessing the model's performance through various metrics.
+* **Evaluation**: Assessing the model's performance through various metrics.
-* Results: Summarize the key findings and accuracy achieved.
+* **Results**: Summarize the key findings and accuracy achieved.

 Feel free to modify the notebook or script to suit your needs or experiment with different machine-learning algorithms.